 Bridge having total span length greater than 6m & less than 60m.

 Bridge having total span length greater than 6om.

 Long Span Bridge:

-Major Bridge having the main span length more than 120m.
+Major Bridge having a main span length of more than 120m.

 A small bridge having total length of 6 m or less between the faces of abutments is known as a culvert.

 Drainage structures like culverts are used on highways, streets, and railways to transfer unwanted water from the road.
 Culverts are permanent drainage structures which are mainly constructed over small streams or canals.
 During the road construction, culverts and bridges were built to transfer the water to flow underneath the road to protect the road and the cities.

 1. Bridge is constructed to allow the easy passage of traffic or community whereas culvert is made for the passage of water.